markstownsend/ghost-builder/README.md

 [^1]: [Using GitHub Pages with Ghost and Buster on Windows (part 1)](http://leftofnull.com/2014/02/07/using-github-pages-with-ghost-and-buster-on-windows-part-1/index.html)

 [^2]: [Using GitHub Pages with Ghost and Buster on Windows (part 2)](http://leftofnull.com/2014/02/24/using-github-pages-with-ghost-and-buster-on-windows-part-2/)

+[^3]: This is not a perfect process so it's worth keeping an eye out for odd errors that appear.
+Look at the gulp.replace tasks for examples that have occurred.